Predelnik/DSpellCheck/README.md

 - Support for downloading and removing Hunspell dictionaries through user friendly GUI interface
 - Ability to quickly change current language through context menu or DSpellCheck sub-menu.

+v.1.4.3
+* Update styles for rechecking .ini files (#54)
+* Make words with non-arabic numerics also ignored if corresponding option is on (#58)
+* Add check box for spell-checking/ignoring default style for UDL (turned on by default) (#132)
+* Add info about compiler which was used for building plugin to about menu.

 v1.4.2
 * Prevent creating of plugin settings directory with wrong path. (#131)
 * Restore spell-checking of YAML default style. (#129)